Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation

 or, after some rearranging,

-This is the condition that the offspring variance should equal an appropriately weighted population variance constructed out of the values $\xi_{0,i}$, $i=1,\dotsc,k$.
-If $k>1$ and the values $\xi_{0,i}$ are not identically constant, then the right-hand side of \eqref{DHKxi0ConditionRearranged} is positive and we can always find $\nu_0\in\R$ satisfying \eqref{DHKxi0ConditionRearranged}.
+This is the condition that the offspring variance should equal a multiple of an appropriately weighted population variance constructed out of the values $\xi_{0,i}/\beta_{0,i}$, $i=1,\dotsc,k$.
+If $k>1$ and the values $\xi_{0,i}/\beta_{0,i}$ are not identically constant, then the right-hand side of \eqref{DHKxi0ConditionRearranged} is positive and we can always find $\nu_0>0$ satisfying \eqref{DHKxi0ConditionRearranged}.
 However, the point $\theta_0=\smallmat{\omega_0\\ \nu_0}$ will fail to belong to $\thetadomain$, see \eqref{DHKRFormula}, if $\omega_0\neq 0$ and the right-hand side of \eqref{DHKxi0ConditionRearranged} is too small.
 (Roughly speaking, for any given non-zero growth rate $\omega_0$, the model posits a non-zero minimum for the possible offspring variances, given by the boundary values $\lambda=\omega_0$, $\mu=0$ if $\omega_0>0$ or $\mu=\abs{\omega_0}$, $\lambda=0$ if $\omega_0<0$.
-If the weighted population variance in \eqref{DHKxi0ConditionRearranged} does not exceed this minimal offspring variance, then we will be unable to solve \eqref{DHKxi0ConditionRearranged}.)
+If the weighted population variance in \eqref{DHKxi0ConditionRearranged} does not exceed this minimal offspring variance, then we will be unable to solve \eqref{DHKxi0ConditionRearranged} with $\theta_0\in\thetadomain$.
+The existence of vectors $\xi_0$ for which this occurs indicates that, even in the limit $n\to\infty$, it remains possible to observe data patterns that push the MLE to the boundary of $\thetadomain$.
+This possibility would be ruled out, however, if in addition $k\to\infty$.)

 Either way, a quick calculation shows that if \eqref{DHKxi0ConditionRearranged} has a solution then the scalar $\vec{E}=E_{11}$ is negative, as required for \refthm{MLEerrorPartiallyIdentifiable}.
-Moreover, as discussed in \refexample{MultipleSamplesWorkings}, $m_0=p_1=1$ implies that the condition \eqref{PIOffDiagonalVanishes} holds identically.
+Moreover, as discussed in \refexample{MultipleSamplesWorkings}, $\xdim_0=p_1=1$ implies that the condition \eqref{PIOffDiagonalVanishes} holds identically.

 All in all, if we can solve \eqref{DHKxi0ConditionRearranged} for given $\xi_0$ with $\theta_0\in\thetadomain$, then the conclusions of Theorems~\ref{T:MLEerrorPartiallyIdentifiable}--\ref{T:MLEerrorNormalApprox} apply whenever $n$ is sufficiently large and the observed values are sufficiently close to the base points, in the manner specified by \eqref{PIChangeOfVariables}.
 In particular, the saddlepoint MLE introduces an approximation error that is $O(1/n^2)$ for $\omega$ and $O(1/n)$ for $\nu$, while the approximate MLE based on the normal approximation introduces an error $O(1/n)$ for $\omega$ and $O(1/\sqrt{n})$ for $\nu$.